Vietnamese people in Poland: Language

 In 2007, the Lac Long Quan School was opened in Warsaw to teach the Vietnamese language to Vietnamese children and provide Vietnamese adults with the opportunity to practice speaking their own language.
 Aside from learning the Vietnamese language, students are also educated in Vietnamese art, history, geography, culture, and customs.
 Additionally, the school holds festivals and other important events on special occasions such as Tết, the Vietnamese Lunar New Year.
 Later, the school opened new branches in Raszyn and Wrocław.
+As of 2021, there are 4,735 households that indicate Vietnamese as a household language.